 A red line in red point M joins a red point, say R, in the red ruler, to a point, say Q, in the green ruler.
 A blue line in blue point N joins that point Q to a blue point, say B, in the blue ruler.
 The join of the red point R in the red ruler to the blue point B in the blue ruler is our single, black, skew line.

-Now all these joins, and the points they join, are coplanar, in, say, plane γ.
-If we wish to move the skew line, we need only contrive to move the green point Q in its green line, and that might be accomplished by rotating plane γ around the line joining M to N, or, instead, “move” Q to swing γ.
+All these joins, and the points they join, are coplanar, in, say, plane γ.
+If we wish to move the skew line, we might “move” the green point Q in its green line by swinging plane γ around the line joining M to N, or, instead, “move” Q to swing γ.
 (Since lines have only extension, and hence do not have location or position [points have that], we here refer to "stations", rather than positions, of a line.)

-The question now is whether or not we can projectively move point Q, and rotate plane γ, smoothly and continuously.
+The question now is whether or not we can projectively move point Q, or rotate plane γ, smoothly and continuously.

-Incidentally ...We have a perspectivity in Q, meaning that every skew interval bridging the rulers is equivalent to the interpunctual interval MN, and each is equivalent to every other.
+Now, we have a perspectivity in Q, meaning that every skew interval, RB, bridging the rulers, is equivalent to the interpunctual interval MN, and that, therefore, each is equivalent to every other.